-THURSDAY, 18 APRIL - The students and staffs of the Faculty of Medicine and Health Science (FMHS) Universiti Malaysia Sabah (UMS) joined hands to participate in the annual beach cleaning entitled "Jom Ke Pantai Kita Bah" at the Outdoor Development Centre (ODEC) UMS, yesterday.
+KOTA KINABALU: The students and staff of the Faculty of Medicine and Health Science (FMHS), Universiti Malaysia Sabah (UMS) participated in the annual beach cleaning entitled "Jom Ke Pantai Kita Bah" at the Outdoor Development Centre (ODEC) UMS, recently.

-The event was organized by Eco Campus and FMHS in conjunction with the celebration of 25th anniversary of UMS establishment.
+The event was organized by Eco Campus FMHS in conjunction with the 25th anniversary celebration of UMS establishment.